noir-lang/docs/versioned_docs/version-0.4.1/getting_started/02_breakdown.md

 }
 ```

-The parameters `x` and `y` can be seen as the API for the program and must be supplied by the
+The parameters `x` and `y` can be seen as the input for the program and must be supplied by the
 prover.
 Since neither `x` nor `y` is marked as public, the verifier does not supply any inputs, when
 verifying the proof.